 Even though it has considerably fewer dollar signs in its name, ProForm (Thankfully) still hasn’t reduced quality in the trade of the reduced quality.
-The frame is still solidly built from steel and can withstand user up to 300 lbs, a testament overall design strength.
+The frame is still solidly built from steel and can withstand users up to 300 lbs, a testament to overall design strength.
 The ‘SpaceSaver’ design made a recurring appearance in the 6.0 RT, and likewise, would be extremely useful for those who have too little space to spare for such a bulky machine.

 Among some of the cool features that ProForm hasn’t forgone to bestow upon the machine’s deck is the shock absorbers.
 They are still there to prevent you from over-exerting your joints to their breaking points, and thus, your time on the track can be just as pleasurable as the two others.

 Incline control still exists, with a maximum angle of 10 degrees.
 The motor that runs the deck is less powerful than the 505 CST, however.
 Instead of 2.5 continuous horsepower, the 6.0 RT only runs at 2.
 Still, that is enough for most people to work with, after all, 10 mph is all you would need on an endurance run.
-So generally, this power reduction isn’t really something you should freak about.
+So generally, this power reduction isn’t something you should freak about.